getsolus/help-center-docs/docs/user/quick-start/installation/disks.md

 If you are using a system with UEFI, you may need to create an EFI System Partition, also referred to as an ESP.
 This is not necessary if you are enabling Solus to install onto the entire disk.

-To create an EFI System Partition, open up GParted and create a FAT32 partition that is 1024 MiB in size.
+To create an EFI System Partition, open up GParted and create a FAT32 partition that is 1024&nbsp;MiB in size.
 Next, right-click on the partition and click Manage Flags.
 On the Manage Flags section, enable the `boot` and `esp` flags.

 **Notes:**